LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Predicate directives and clauses can be encapsulated inside objects and categories.
 Protocols can only contain predicate directives.
-From the point-of-view of an object-oriented language, predicates allows both object state and object behavior to be represented.
+From the point-of-view of a traditional imperative object-oriented language, predicates allows both object state and object behavior to be represented.
 Mutable object state can be represented using dynamic object predicates.

 .. _predicates_reserved:

 Reserved predicate names
 ------------------------

-For performance reasons, a few predicates have a fixed interpretation.
+For practical and performance reasons, a few predicates have a fixed interpretation.
 These predicates are declared in the built-protocols.
-They are:
-:ref:`methods_goal_expansion_2` and :ref:`methods_term_expansion_2`,
+They are: :ref:`methods_goal_expansion_2` and :ref:`methods_term_expansion_2`,
 declared in the :ref:`expanding <apis:expanding/0>` protocol;
 :ref:`methods_before_3` and :ref:`methods_after_3`, declared in the
 :ref:`monitoring <apis:monitoring/0>` protocol; and